Fixing the Realtek RTL8126 5GbE Ethernet Issue on Arch Linux

 Kernel driver in use: r8126

-Step 7: Bring Up Your Network Interface
+Step 7: Bring Up the Network Interface

-Finally, manually bring up the interface and request an IP address via DHCP:
+Manually bring up the interface and request an IP address via DHCP:

 1